Cherry-Ko-20/Gold-Recovery-Prediction-and-Analysis/README.md

 - Scikit-learn
 - Matplotlib
 - Seaborn

+## Usage
+>The main.py script covers the entire workflow, including data preprocessing, feature engineering, model training, and evaluation.
+Adjust parameters, models, or features as needed for further experimentation.

+## Results

+This project focused on the analysis and optimization of the gold recovery process in a mining operation.
+The best model was selected based on performance in cross-validation and tested using the test dataset.
+In our case, the Random Forest Regressor demonstrated superior performance compared to the Linear Regressor.
+The lower sMAPE mean values obtained from the Random Forest model indicate its potential to deliver better predictions for the mining organization's gold recovery process.
+This suggests that the Random Forest model is a reliable choice for optimizing the gold recovery process in the mining operation.

 ## Contributing
 > Contributions are welcome!
 If you find any issues or improvements, please submit a pull request.